PatrikBacko/SpeechCoach/README.md

 # SpeechCoach

-This project is work in progress, thus it is not in fully functional state, and there is not a proper documentation and deployment created yet.

 SpeechCoach is an interactive pronunciation helper app designed to help users improve their spoken language skills.
 The app guides users through a process of practicing sentences, receiving feedback on pronunciation mistakes, and getting personalized suggestions for improvement.

 ## Quick Introduction